phaller/swa-android/android-studio_installation.md

     rm -rf Android/
     ```

 2. Set up environment variables by adding the following lines to the file `.bashrc` in your home directory (replace `?????` with the number in your `tmpuser` name).
 The leading dot in `.bashrc` means that the file is hidden.
-Use `ctrl+h` in Ubuntus file explorer to toggle show hidden files, or open gedit from the command line by issuing `gedit ~/.bashrc`.
+Use `ctrl+h` in Ubuntus file explorer to toggle show hidden files, or open using gedit from the command line by issuing `gedit ~/.bashrc`.

     ```
     export ANDROID_SDK_HOME='/NOBACKUP/tmpuser-?????/android-local'